Plenary Sessions: 2017 Transforming STEM Higher Education

 New Contexts for STEM Education: Examining National Policy; Considering Collaboration Opportunities

-Kumar Garg, Former Assistant Director for Learning and Innovation, White House Office of Science and Technology Policy
+Kumar Garg, Senior Fellow, Society for Science and the Public and Former Assistant Director for Learning and Innovation, White House Office of Science and Technology Policy

 Kumar Garg Biography